Opus: Photonic Rail-Optimized Fabric in ML Datacenters: Evaluating

 \myparab{Baselines.} We compare \sysname against two baselines: (1) \emph{EPS}: a static electrical-packet-switched network where all links that \sysname could form across any circuit configuration are always active, giving EPS strictly higher total bandwidth; and (2) \emph{Ideal one-shot}: a network reconfigured once before the job starts, with \sysname's total bandwidth divided optimally across parallelism dimensions without port or link granularity constraints, following related work~\cite{wu2025actina}.
+The EPS baseline does not model congestion in switches.

-\myparab{Effect of OCS reconfiguration latency.} We sweep OCS reconfiguration latency from 0 to 1,000\,ms for two setups: LLaMA-80B on 128 H200 GPUs (DP=4, PP=4, TP=8, 400\,Gbps scale-out) and GPT-80B on 512 GB200 GPUs (DP=4, PP=4, TP=32, 800\,Gbps scale-out), shown in Figures~\ref{fig:sim_llama_1} and~\ref{fig:sim_gpt_1}. \sysname's overhead remains low at production-relevant OCS latencies.
+\myparab{Effect of OCS reconfiguration latency.} We sweep OCS reconfiguration latency from 0 to 1,000\,ms for two setups: Llama-80B on 128 H200 GPUs (DP=4, PP=4, TP=8, 400\,Gbps scale-out) and GPT-80B on 512 B200 GPUs (DP=4, PP=4, TP=32, 800\,Gbps scale-out), shown in Figures~\ref{fig:sim_llama_1} and~\ref{fig:sim_gpt_1}. \sysname's overhead remains low at production-relevant OCS latencies.
 On the H200 cluster at 100\,ms OCS latency, \sysname with provisioning is 5.31\% slower than EPS and 3.32\% slower than ideal one-shot.
-On the GB200 cluster at 10\,ms latency, the gaps narrow to 2.49\% and 0.93\% respectively.
-The GPT model on GB200 is more sensitive to reconfiguration latency due to its higher communication intensity.
+On the B200 cluster at 10\,ms latency, the gaps narrow to 2.49\% and 0.93\% respectively.
+The GPT model on B200 is more sensitive to reconfiguration latency due to its higher communication intensity.